anon-subsoci/Anonymous-Gender-Attitudes-Appendix/README.md

 #### 1. Regression Tables
 **Please note:**
 - Standard errors are in paranthesis following the coefficient.
+- p-values are calculated using a two-tailed test.
 - p-value indicators of all regression tables are as follows:
 ```
   * p < 0.05